Marmelodov/PromptCrafter-API/docs/tutorials/test-prompt.md

 # Tutorial: Log a generated output

 This guide walks through how to log the generated output of a prompt test.
 Logs are the API's primary resource for evaluating prompt performance.
 Each log records the details of a prompt test, including a link to the tested prompt (`promptId`), the AI model, the generated `output`, contextual `notes`, and a `score`.
-Systematically logging outputs enables you to do things like:
+Systematically logging outputs enables you to:

 * **Refine a customer support chatbot:** Log chatbot responses to common user queries, then score them for accuracy and helpfulness to identify which prompts need improvement.
 * **A/B test marketing copy:** Test two versions of a prompt that generates e-commerce product descriptions.
 Log the outputs from each, score them based on engagement metrics, and use the data to choose the better-performing prompt.
 * **Create a regression test suite:** After updating a critical prompt, run it against a set of test cases and log the outputs.
 Compare new logs to previous ones to ensure the prompt's performance hasn't degraded.

 This tutorial takes about ten minutes to complete.